rajatkb/Stock-Image-Service/README.md

 * User can search through description , tags and date range.
 These queries are exclusive i.e and-ed together except tags.
 Tags are or-ed.

 * Queries provided here are run through some regex expression to find matches.
 From a security perspective this can open up a window for regex-based dos attack.
-For safeguarding against that, the regex evaluation is contained inside promises which will timeout if it takes too long for evaluation.
+Current implementation does a manual check of 10,000 character limit for query.
+So that large text query does not breaks the search functionality.

+*Solution*: Use a threadpool where tasks can be timedout, although this will be a more time taking solution to build but current there are no good acceptable workerpool implementation.
+There is one called `workerpool` , but apparently for some reason the communication overheard between main process and workerthreads in it makes using it quite redundant.
+So if an implementation is created for the same with some pre-caching for avoiding repeated serialization of functions (which I suspect is the bottleneck) Regex can safely be accepted with no artificial limit of 10,000 characters.

 * After the required data regarding description, date range and tags are extracted it is passed to the `File` model class.
 Which organises all this for query through sequelize.